Bankruptcy Lawyers in St. Petersburg

 The St. Petersburg exemptions list is significant and includes some specific personal property.
 This is another part of the filing where an experienced bankruptcy attorney can help develop a plan for maximum protection.

 Bankruptcy in Florida may be the best choice for individuals who have recently moved to the state.
 Residency rules require individuals to file in the state in which they have lived the biggest portion of the past 180 days.
 The 91-day requirement can be achieved while the plan is being considered in most cases.
 Florida bankruptcy laws may protect more assets than previous residence states, and the median income may also be higher in Florida.
 This could be an advantage for individuals who have relocated for employment reasons.

-Regardless of the personal situation, anyone in Florida needing to file bankruptcy should call Berkowitz & Myer today at (727) 344-0123 or fill out the form on this page for an honest and dependable assessment for a bankruptcy repayment plan that exempts the most personal property while eliminating as much of your debt as possible.
+Regardless of the personal situation, anyone in Florida needing to file bankruptcy should call Berkowitz & Myer today at (727) 344-0123 or fill out the form for an honest and dependable assessment for a bankruptcy repayment plan that exempts the most personal property while eliminating as much of your debt as possible.